supabase-community/supabase-ex/README.md

 end
 ```

-For that to work, you also need to configure the client in your app configuration, it can be a compile-time config on `config.exs` or a runtime config in `runtime.exs`:
+For that to work, you will also need to configure the client in your application's configuration.
+This can be configured as a compile-time entry in `config.exs` or as a runtime entry in `runtime.exs`:

 ```elixir
 import Config